IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/kubernetes-extensions/README.md

 - Only 1 version can be flagged as the storage version.
 - The `spec.names.kind` is used by your resource manifests and should be CamelCased.

-Create the Custom Resource for the Guestbook witht he command,
+Create the Custom Resource for the Guestbook with the command,

 ```
 oc create -f guestbook-crd.yaml